 - Review the importance of improving care coordination among the interprofessional team to enhance the delivery of care for patients who can benefit from anticholinergic therapy with oxybutynin.

-Oxybutynin is an anticholinergic medication that is indicated in patients with overactive bladder or symptoms of detrusor overactivity, including urinary frequency and urgency.
+Oxybutynin is an anticholinergic medication indicated in patients with overactive bladder or symptoms of detrusor overactivity, including urinary frequency and urgency.
 Animal studies have shown that it has four to ten times the antispasmodic effect of atropine.
 It also is indicated in patients with detrusor instability related to the neurogenic bladder (e.g., spina bifida).
-It has been studied in and approved for patients over 5 years of age.
-These are FDA-approved indications.
+It has been studied and approved for patients over five years of age.

 Mechanism of Action

-Oxybutynin is an anticholinergic medication that has antispasmodic activity against smooth muscle, including bladder smooth muscle.
+Oxybutynin is an anticholinergic medication with antispasmodic activity against smooth muscle, including the bladder smooth muscle.
 The active metabolite is N-desethyloxybutynin.
 It blocks the muscarinic effect of acetylcholine by competitively inhibiting the postganglionic muscarinic 1, 2, and 3 receptors.
-This causes bladder smooth muscle relaxation, which results in increased bladder capacity and decreased urinary urgency and frequency.
+It causes bladder smooth muscle relaxation, which results in increased bladder capacity and decreased urinary urgency and frequency.
 It also has been shown to delay the initial desire to void.

 The oxybutynin transdermal system or patch delivers the medication continuously over three to four days after application.
 It contains 36 mg of oxybutynin, making the average daily absorbed dose 3.9 mg.
 Steady-state concentrations occur during the second application.
-It should be applied to abdomen, buttock, or hip.
+The patch should be applied to the abdomen, buttock, or hip.
 Safety in pediatric patients has not been established.

 Oxybutynin gel (10%) comes in sachets, and the contents of one sachet should be applied to clean, dry, intact skin on the abdomen, upper arms, or thighs.
 Steady-state concentrations occur within seven days of continuous dosing.
 Application sites should be rotated.
 Safety in pediatric patients has not been established.

-Oxybutynin is contraindicated in patients with urinary retention, poorly controlled narrow-angle glaucoma, and obstructive gastric disorders or gastric dysmotility.
-It should not be used in patients who have hypersensitivity to the drug or its components.
+Oxybutynin is contraindicated in patients with urinary retention, bladder obstruction, poorly controlled narrow-angle glaucoma, obstructive gastric disorders, or gastric dysmotility.
+In addition, it should not be used in patients who have hypersensitivity to the drug or its components.

 Patients should be monitored for anticholinergic side effects related to the central nervous system, including hallucinations, agitation, confusion, and somnolence.
 This is particularly important in elderly patients and within the first few months of treatment or after increasing the dose of oxybutynin.

 Patients should be counseled that increased drowsiness may occur with concomitant alcohol use.
-Patients also should be counseled that taking oxybutynin in a high-temperature environment may lead to heat prostration, which can manifest as fever and heat stroke due to decreased sweating.
+Patients should also be counseled that taking oxybutynin in a high-temperature environment may lead to heat prostration, manifesting as fever and heat stroke due to decreased sweating.

 Using oxybutynin with other anticholinergic medications can increase the frequency and severity of the above-mentioned adverse effects.
-Cytochrome P450 3A4 inhibitors (antimycotic agents like itraconazole or macrolide antibiotics like erythromycin) may alter oxybutynin pharmacokinetics and should be co-administered with caution.
+In addition, Cytochrome P 450 3A4 inhibitors (antimycotic agents like itraconazole or macrolide antibiotics like erythromycin) may alter oxybutynin pharmacokinetics and should be co-administered with caution.

 Immediate care by a medical professional should be sought if an overdose is suspected.
-Symptoms of overdose include central nervous system overactivity, fever, cardiac arrhythmias, vomiting, respiratory failure, paralysis, and coma.
+Overdose symptoms include central nervous system overactivity, fever, cardiac arrhythmias, vomiting, respiratory failure, paralysis, and coma.
 Treatment includes supportive care.
 Activated charcoal may be administered as well as a cathartic agent.
 Two overdoses of 100 mg ingestions were reported, one in a 13-year-old boy and another in a 34-year-old woman.
 There was a report of simultaneous alcohol ingestions.
-Both patients received supportive care which resulted in complete recovery.
+Both patients received supportive care, which resulted in complete recovery.

 Enhancing Healthcare Team Outcomes

-Healthcare workers (including the primary physician and nurse practitioner) who prescribe oxybutynin should be familiar with its adverse effect profile.
-The adverse effects are often dose-related.
+Healthcare workers (including the primary care physicians, physician assistants, and nurse practitioners) who prescribe oxybutynin should be familiar with its adverse effect profile.
+The adverse reactions of oxybutynin are often dose-related.
 Patients should be monitored for anticholinergic side effects related to the central nervous system, including hallucinations, agitation, confusion, and somnolence.
-This is particularly important in elderly patients and within the first few months of treatment or after increasing the dose of oxybutynin.
+These adverse reactions are particularly important in elderly patients and within the first few months of treatment or after increasing the dose of oxybutynin.

 Pharmacists should perform medication reconciliation and counsel patients on an increased risk of drowsiness with concomitant alcohol use.
-Patients also should be counseled that taking oxybutynin in a high-temperature environment may lead to heat prostration, which can manifest as fever and heat stroke due to decreased sweating.
+Patients should also be counseled that taking oxybutynin in a high-temperature environment may lead to heat prostration, manifesting as fever and heat stroke due to decreased sweating.
 Nursing should verify the patient understanding of medicine and check the dose before administration to the patient.
 Open communication among interprofessional team members can improve efficacy and safety outcomes for patients treated with oxybutynin.
 [Level 5]